-On April 27, 2021, the Corporation has amended its minimum shareholding policy, requiring directors to hold a minimum value in common shares of the Corporation or RSUs, or a combination thereof to take into account the new RSU Plan in place.
+On April 27, 2021, the Corporation amended its directors' minimum share ownership policy, requiring directors to hold a minimum value in common shares of the Corporation or RSUs, or a combination thereof to take into account the new RSU Plan in place.
 Through this policy, the directors are motivated to help the Corporation reach its annual-return objectives and improve long-term value for shareholders.